andrewclink/bdf_to_oled/README.md

 		uint8_t pages = bytelen / width;

 From there you can dump it into your screen buffer however you see fit.

+It's useful to create a build script that will auto-generate fonts from, say OTF files (use otf2bfd) that can then be used from a makefile.
+An example is included.